markushhgo/respa/docs/payments.md

 # Payments

 Payments app adds support for Respa resources to have paid reservations.
-In addition to requiring a mandatory rent for a resource's usage, it is also possible to offer optional extra accessories to be ordered and paid (not yet supported in Varaamo).
+In addition to requiring a mandatory rent for a resource's usage, it is also possible to offer optional extra accessories to be ordered and paid.

 Transactions are handled by a third party payment provider.
 Currently implemented provider integrations: